24-Hour Confidential Information and Support Hotline

 If you would like pursue action against the person who hurt you, you have the option to report the incident to the police or the University.

 Whether or not you choose to report, we want to ensure you are safe in your situation.
-We encourage you to seek safety planning from a confidential resource (if you choose not to report) or to work with The Advocacy and Support Center within the Office of the Dean of Students (if you do choose to report).
+We encourage you to seek safety planning from a confidential resource (if you choose not to report) or to work with the Office of the Dean of Students (if you do choose to report).

 Do know that, there are additional support options available on campus, including help with academic problems, class schedules, housing arrangements, transportation, work accommodations, and assistance in receiving health and counseling resources.
 You are NOT required to provide additional information about the incident, including the identity of the person who did this, or participate in a University investigation in order to receive services.
 Our primary goal is your safety and well-being, and we will respect your decision to share, or not share, any aspect of the situation with us.